forfudan/MojoMiji/src/docs/advanced/ownership.md

 As shown in the following diagram, the variable `a` is an 8-bit unsigned integer (`UInt8`) with the value `89` stored at the address `0x17ca81f8` in the memory.
 The variable `b` an alias variable that refers to the variable `a`.
 For the aliased status, no additional memory is allocated for the variable `b`.

 The aliased status usually occurs when we define a function.
 The argument of a function is an alias of the variable that is passed to the function.
 The function can access the value of the variable, but cannot transfer the ownership of the value or destroy it.
 If the function ends, the argument dies, but variable will still be valid and can be used later.
-Moreover, if the argument can modify the value of the variable, it is a **mutable** alias (`mut` keyword), otherwise it is an immutable alias (`read` keyword).
+Moreover, if the argument can modify the value of the variable, it is a **mutable** alias (`mut` keyword), otherwise it is an **immutable** alias (`read` keyword).

+(Future) From v25.4, the aliased status can also be created in the **local scope** with the `ref` keyword.

 ```console
 # Mojo Miji - Ownership - Aliased status